Go to My Ireland

 Belfast

-There are over seven days of St Patrick’s activities happening in Belfast, including a music festival, Irish language events, a trad trail and the big one... the parade on March 17 which features dance groups, musicians and more.
+There are over two weeks of St Patrick’s activities happening in Belfast, including Irish language events, a music festival, a trad trail and the big one – the parade on March 17, which features dance groups, musicians and more.

 A smiling performer in green costume and headpiece poses during a St Patrick’s Day parade in Limerick.
 A smiling performer in green costume and headpiece poses during a St Patrick’s Day parade in Limerick.